olegkrivtsov/using-zend-framework-3-book/README.md

 ## License

-This book uses [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+This book uses the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 You are free to use, modify and distribute this book for non-commerical purposes.
 Just mention the original author and provide a link to this license.